Content goals will vary from team to team. But in the end, we’re all playing the same game for attention.

 It will feel risky to take a stand when creating a piece of content.
 Take that chance.
 You’ll form stronger relationships with the right prospects along the way.

 What’s Holding Your Content Back?

-It hurts to think that your content might not be very good.
+It hurts to think that your work might not be very good.

 But guess what?
 No one is going to stop you from publishing.
 That’s the beauty of the content marketing game.

 People aren’t seeing your less-than-stellar content?
 Great.
 Move on to the next piece and create something that will wow your audience.

 Your prospects and customers won’t remember the work you’re worried about right now—they probably didn’t see it.

 What they will remember is that unbelievable article you wrote that solved a real problem for them.

 Focus on creating more of those articles, and you’ll start getting the kind of attention you’ve been hoping for.